 If Japanese beetles are destroying your lawn or garden or if you just want to prevent an infestation, the following prevention tips can be helpful:

-- Handpicking beetles from plants is very effective and works best in early morning.
-Using gloves, pluck beetles from grass and plants and do not crush.
+- Handpicking beetles from plants is very effective and works best in the early morning.
+Using gloves, pluck beetles from grass and plants, and do not crush.
 Dispose of them by dropping into a bucket of soapy water.
 This is one of the most humane ways to eliminate Japanese beetles.

 - At night, cover your plants with large drop cloths.
 In the morning, when beetles are most active, remove the cloth and dispose of any beetles utilizing the above bucket of soapy water method.